-The main users of the proposed Great Bear Lake biosphere reserve are the Sahtugot'ine and Tlîchô people.
+The main users of the proposed Sahtu Biosphere Reserve are primarily the Sahtuto'ine and to a minor extent the Tlîchô.
 Their main activities involve resource harvesting, trapping, fishing and other traditional uses of the land.
 Secondary users include tourism operators, mineral exploration and development interests, oil and gas exploration and development interests

 Tlîchô and Sahtu rights and responsibilities are recognized in their respective comprehensive land claim agreements and are protected pursuant to the Canadian Constitution.
-Among other things. the agreements establish comprehensive resource stewardship frameworks which include comanagement boards.
+Among other things, the agreements establish comprehensive resource stewardship frameworks which include resource management boards.
 Among these boards are land and water boards (whose mandates include instituting land and water use policies and issue land use permits and water use licences), renewable resource boards (which determine wildlife harvest quotas and responsible wildlife stewardship policies and programs), renewable resource councils (in the Sahtu), land use planning boards (which develop and implement regional land use plans) and a territory-wide environmental impact review board.
 Tlîchô and Sahtu representatives have representation on the renewable resource boards and the regional land and water boards equal to that of the governments of Canada and the Northwest Territories.
 In the Sahtu, community-based renewable resource councils (including the Déline Renewable Resource Council) fall under the umbrella of the Sahtu Renewable Resource Board and are composed entirely of residents.
 The Sahtu Land Use Planning Board is responsible for developing and implementing a land use plan for the entire Sahtu.
-In the Tlîchô, land use planning is limited to Tlîchô-owned lands and the planning is entirely within the Tlîchô government's mandate.
+In the Tlîchô, land use planning is currently limited to Tlîchô-owned lands and the planning is entirely the responsibility of the Tlîchô government.

-The Déline Land Corporation is responsible for managing settlement lands, both surface and subsurface, in the Déline District, which includes much of the Sahtu portion of the GBL watershed.
-The Corporation is involved in any decisions concerning land use in the claim area: members completed an impact benefit agreement with Parks Canada concerning Tuktut Nogait National Park and negotiated and looks after special areas including Sahoyúé-?ehdacho National Historic Site.
-A small portion of the Sahtu portion of the GBL watershed falls within the K'asho Got'ine Land
+The Dél_Ine Land Corporation is responsible for managing settlement lands, both surface and subsurface, in the Dél_Ine District, which includes much of the Sahtu portion of the GBLW.
+The Corporation is involved in any decisions concerning land use in the claim area: members completed an impact benefit agreement with Parks Canada concerning Tuktut Nogait National

-Corporation's mandate which has a mandate similar to that of the Déline Land Corporation.
-Finally, the Déline Band Council and the Colville Lake Band Council have mandates related to the governance of the Sahtu portion of the watershed.
+Park and negotiated and looks after special areas including Sahoyúé-?ehdacho National Historic Site.
+A small portion of the Sahtu portion of the GBLW falls within the K'asho Got'ine Land Corporation's mandate which has a mandate similar to that of the Délıne Land Corporation.
+Finally, the Délıne Band Council and the Colville Lake Band Council have mandates related to the governance of the Sahtu portion of the watershed.

-As noted in earlier sections, resource use of the entire GBL watershed is primarily traditional use-based including hunting, fishing, trapping, berry picking, limited logging primarily for fuel wood and cabin construction, and other cultural activities.
+As noted in earlier sections, resource use of the entire GBLW is primarily traditional use-based including hunting, fishing, trapping, berry picking, limited logging primarily for fuel wood and cabin construction, and other cultural activities.
 There is very limited tourism (including sports fishing and big-game outfitting), some scientific research and monitoring, some mineral exploration, some contaminated sites clean-up activity.
 There are no active mines, hydro developments or oil and gas developments in the proposed biosphere reserve.
 Such activities are prohibited in conservation zones and protected areas and carefully constrained in special management areas.
-Activities in the buffer zone are subject to the land use planning, environmental assessment and regulatory provisions f the respective land claims.
+Activities in the buffer zone are subject to the land use planning, environmental assessment and regulatory provisions of the respective land claims.